sarlianna/py-types/README.md

 PY-TYPES (PYPES?!)
 -------------

-Gradual typing for Python 3.
+Lightweight, gradual typing for Python 3.
 Python 2 won't be supported due to lack of annotations in functions.

 Installation